-- (i) update references to Standards; and - (ii) update the requirements for protective coatings for steelwork in locations near saltwater; and - (iii) align Figure 3.6.1 dealing with glazing with AS 1288; and - (iv) extend the concession for fire separation of windows in non-habitable rooms to windows in bathrooms, laundries and toilets and also include buildings on the same allotment; and - (v) replace testing to AS/NZS 1530.3 for timber in bushfire areas with reference to AS/NZS 3837; and - (vi) include minor technical changes.
+- (b) The purpose of Amendment No. 10 is to- - (i) update references to Standards; and - (ii) update the requirements for protective coatings for steelwork in locations near saltwater; and - (iii) align Figure 3.6.1 dealing with glazing with AS 1288; and - (iv) extend the concession for fire separation of windows in non-habitable rooms to windows in bathrooms, laundries and toilets and also include buildings on the same allotment; and - (v) replace testing to AS/NZS 1530.3 for timber in bushfire areas with reference to AS/NZS 3837; and - (vi) include minor technical changes.